benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/README.md

 2. From the Webex Teams API Collection select Rooms > List Rooms
 ![Image of postman](https://github.com/benbenbenbenbenbenbenbenbenben/webex-teams-bot-guide/blob/master/images/list-rooms.png?raw=true)

 3. Hit send to get back a JSON list of rooms your Bot is assigned to.
-You should see he is added to at least the 1 space we created earlier.
-Copy the value of id which will serve as our Room ID to post messages later.
+You should see the Bot is added to at least 1 space we created earlier.
+Copy the value of id which will serve as our Room ID to post a message.

 4. Send your own message
     1. Select Messages > Create a Message (plain text)